Learn how to use network bridging to configure internet access for your virtual machines.

 Debian

-Open a terminal on your virtual machine.
-Open the virtual machine's network configuration file located in /etc/network/interfaces
+By default, the virtual machine's network configuration file is located in /etc/network/interfaces

-.
-Edit the file so that it reflects the configuration below (please remember to fill in your own values).
+Edit the file so that it reflects the configuration below, replace INTERFACE_NAME

 Save and close the file.